Harpo3/archsimian/README.md

 Select new file using the toolbar or menu, and tracks can be added.
 ArchSimian uses your MM4 listening history.

 <b>Exporting and Importing between MediaMonkey and ArchSimian</b>
 To use ArchSimian, you have to export from MediaMonkey the MM4 playlist you will be modifying in ArchSimian.
 The easy way is to install the "Export/Create Playlist for Child Nodes" extension in MM4.
 Configure to export as "ANSI" and set directory for using in ArchSimian.
 Then. simply right click on the playlist and export.
-If you don't want to use the extension, this is also a base feature of MM4, but you will have to do it more manually.
-As stated in the MM4 manual:
+If you don't want to use the extension, this is also a base feature of MM4, but you will have to do it more manually (See note 5).

-<i>To export specific .m3u files:
-1. Select the Tracks you wish to export from a Playlist
-2. From the File menu click Export to Playlist or right-click Send to .m3u Playlist
-3. Choose a folder and filename (xxxxx.m3u) for the Playlist

-The Playlist will be saved as xxxxx.m3u, which can then be opened by another media player.</i>

-The default name MM4 gives you is “New playlist.m3u,” but you can save it as the name of the playlist you are modifying.
 After you revise the playlist in ArchSimian, it will place it in the folder where you placed the MM4 exported playlist.
 You can then import it back into MM4 using the ImportM3U plugin and update the playlist in MM4.

 When you have added tracks from ArchSimian, you can simply save your playlist to the Windows shared directory as a Windows-compatible playlist.
 You can then import it back into MM4 for use in Windows and your mobile device if you have the MM app.